smalers/welcome-to-the-usa/1956/booklet/10-five-qualities-of-a-good-citizen.md

 level of living which provides for adequate health, housing, ethical, and moral values.
-The failure to meet these fundamental human needs may result in the development of maladjustments which inrease the intensity of social problems.
+The failure to meet these fundamental human needs may result in the development of maladjustments which increase the intensity of social problems.

 THE GOOD CITIZEN *possesses and uses knowledge, skills, and abilities necessary in a democratic society.*

-The good citizen posseses knowledge, skills, and abilities through facility in reading, listening, discussing, and observing.
+The good citizen possesses knowledge, skills, and abilities through facility in reading, listening, discussing, and observing.
-He uses these skils and abilities in order to gain understanding of the present structure and functioning of society, the working principles of repreentative government, the impact of social stratification of the population, and the relationship of all these to the complex social heritage.
-With knowledge, skills, and abilities as a basis, the good citizen beomes more proficient in civic action.
+He uses these skills and abilities in order to gain understanding of the present structure and functioning of society, the working principles of representative government, the impact of social stratification of the population, and the relationship of all these to the complex social heritage.
+With knowledge, skills, and abilities as a basis, the good citizen becomes more proficient in civic action.

 ---